Hotel Front Desk Agent

 is it legal for a male hotel guest to ask a female hotel maid/housekeeper for any type of "special" sexual service? and if not would the maid/housekeeper be forced to submit a report?

-Asked by NIKE over 10 years ago
+Asked by NIKE almost 11 years ago

 Let's put it this way, the laws of the public street also apply to hotels.
 If someone is okay with something such as a sexual encounter, then yes, it's probably legal, but there are usually restrictions and rules in the employee handbook regarding fraternizing with guests.
 Generally, most of our co-workers do not like to mix work with personal life, such as this.